 Known as a founder of modern visual montage, Heartfield has influenced generations of artists.
 This influence can be seen in mediums as diverse as films and digital graphic design.

 As a young man in Berlin, John Heartfield was hailed as one of the brightest stars in commercial graphic design.
 He was an innovator in typography.
-He is credited with the invention of the wraparound 3-D book dust jacket.
+Working at Malik-Verlag Publishing in Berlin, he created the wraparound 3-D book dust jacket.
 The front of the book combined with the back to tell one cohesive story.

-Many customers bought Malik-Verlag book dust covers to enjoy Heartfield’s designs, rather than the content of the book.
+Many customers bought Malik-Verlag books simply to enjoy Heartfield’s graphic designs, rather than the content of the book.

 Incensed by the insanity of Hitler and The Nazi Party, John Heartfield became world famous on both sides of the Atlantic for his searing artistic indictments of fascism and war known as his “Photomontages of the Nazi Period.”
-His complex and searing indictments of Adolf Hitler, The Third Reich, and fascism made him number five on the Gestapo’s Most Wanted List.
-He continue to create his “art as a weapon” as he was hunted throughout Europe.
+His complex satiric indictments of Adolf Hitler, The Third Reich, and fascism made him number five on the Gestapo’s Most Wanted List.
+He continued to create his “art as a weapon” as he was hunted throughout Europe.

-Throughout his life, he designed complex brilliant stage sets, costumes, and projections for playwrights such as Bertolt Brecht, a lifelong friend and collaborator.
+Throughout his life, he designed complex brilliant stage sets, costumes, and projections for playwrights such as Bertolt Brecht and Erwin Piscator, a lifelong friend and collaborator.